Flatbush Avenue is getting the go-slow treatment this fall.

 “What’s really important about this program is that arterial roads are where roughly 60 percent of fatalities are happening,” said Caroline Samponaro, a spokeswoman for the car-critic group Transportation Alternatives.
 “You have to tackle the streets that are causing the greatest harm.”

-The slowdown will affect 7.8 miles of Flatbush Avenue and Flatbush Avenue Extension, from the Manhattan Bridge to Marine Park, though the speed limit will only go down to 30 from 35 along the stretch between Prospect Park and the Brooklyn Botanic Garden, where a driver fatally hit a woman in July.
+The slowdown will affect all 7.8 miles of Flatbush Avenue and Flatbush Avenue Extension, from the Manhattan Bridge to Marine Park, though the speed limit will only go down to 30 from 35 along the stretch between Prospect Park and the Brooklyn Botanic Garden, where a driver fatally hit a woman in July.

 Flatbush Avenue is among the deadliest roads in the borough, having seen 11 fatalities between 2008 and 2012, according to a Department of Transportation press release.